2nd Bomb Wing: B-52 Stratofortress

 At Barksdale, 2 BW supported Second Air Force's post-attack command and control system from April 1963 until March 1970.
 It conducted bombardment training and air refueling operations from April 1963 except for periods when all aircraft and crews were on loan to SAC organizations involved in combat operations in Southeast Asia.
 It began supporting SAC operations in Southeast Asia with aircraft and personnel in 1965, and increasingly supported these operations in 1966 and 1967.
 On 15 April 1968, gained a second B-52 and a second KC-135 squadron, again becoming a SAC "super" wing.
 From late May 1972 until 26 October 1973, it loaned all wing B-52 resources to SAC organizations in the Far East and Southeast Asia.
 From May 1972 to early November 1972 the wing loaned all but four of the wing's KC-135s and a few aircrews to other SAC units.
 After the return of combat resources, the wing continued supporting SAC operations in Southeast Asia into 1975, on a reduced scale.

 Gained KC-10 tankers in November 1981 to augment refueling operations for the USAF, AFRES, and ANG.
 Provided air refueling for rescue efforts in Grenada, October–November 1983, the attack on Libya, April 1986, and the invasion of Panama, December 1989 – January 1990.
 Presented the Omaha Trophy for "the Outstanding Wing in the Strategic Air Command" f2.
 Deployed B-52, KC-135, and KC-10 aircraft, aircrews, and support personnel to several locations in support of operations in Southwest Asia, 7 August 1990 – 17 April 1991.

 1991 Gulf War

 Operations Desert Shield and Desert Storm brought Barksdale warriors into the spotlight again with their efforts to liberate Kuwait.

 The 596th Bomb Squadron, 2d Bomb Wing flew what was then the longest combat mission in the history of military aviation at the start of Desert Storm in 1991.
-Seven B-52s flew a 35.4-hour mission on 16–17 January 1991 and, for the time in U.S. Air Force history, fired a devastating barrage of conventional Air Launched Cruise Missile (CALCMs).
+Seven B-52s flew a 35.4-hour mission on 16–17 January 1991 and, for the first time in U.S. Air Force history, fired a devastating barrage of conventional Air Launched Cruise Missile (CALCMs).
 The official name of this mission was SENIOR Surprise, unofficially it was referred to as Secret Squirrel.
 The 2d Bomb Wing delivered one-fourth of all U.S. Air Force bombs during Desert Storm.
 The 2d Bomb Wing KC-135s and KC-10s provided more than 1,000 of the 13,700 coalition refueling missions.